 After a review process, invitations to participate in the Future Leaders in Policy competition will be sent to selected applicants by March 8.
 Students will be given an opportunity to participate in virtual presentation training sessions in March and April (dates to be determined) before presenting their final research to a panel of judges on April 16, 2021.
-The winners of the competition will be announced at the conclusion of the event.

 Professional Development Opportunities